Geared more toward honor guard units, but cadets can also use this information. With apologies to William Shakespeare…

 Posting The Colors

 Equipment needed: a single set of colors, harnesses and weapons.
 The same sequence as above, except that after the presentation, the team executes Port, color bearers turn and post the colors in the stands, reform with the guards and the team departs.

 More colors pre-posted than presenting?
 Hopefully, this will happen very seldom- you present the American and state flags, but there is one or two more pre-posted flags.
 You really should post all colors without any others being pre-posted.
 Again, every situation is different and sometimes you just have to play it by ear.

 Formal Retrieval of the Colors

+Only accomplished on very formal occasions.
 This is reserved for extremely formal occasions.
 You reverse the posting procedure.
-When the colors are only presented, they are not presented again at the close of a ceremony.
+When the colors are only presented and not posted, they are not presented again at the close of a ceremony.
 If the ceremony is formal enough, you will have posted the colors.